MicrosoftDocs/visualfsharpdocs/docs/conceptual/list.comparewith['t]-function-[fsharp].md

 *comparer*
 Type: **'T -&gt; 'T -&gt;**[int](https://msdn.microsoft.com/library/025d5455-3622-4ea5-9573-3ecbd4ee1375)

 A function that takes an element from each of the two source lists and returns an int.
-If it evaluates to a non-zero value iteration is stopped and that value is returned.
+If it evaluates to a non-zero value, iteration is stopped and that value is returned.

 *source1*
 Type: **'T** [list](https://msdn.microsoft.com/library/c627b668-477b-4409-91ed-06d7f1b3e4a7)